Accepting applications for emerging translators working into English on a prose or poetry project (drama is welcome).

 Applications must be submitted online through our submission platform, and must include:

 - A project proposal of no more than 1000 words.
 Projects must be reasonably expected to be completed within the scope of the nine-month mentorship.
 Proposals should include information about the original author and importance of the source text, as well as how the emerging translator would benefit from mentorship.
-One round of judging will be blind, so the translator’s name should NOT appear anywhere on this document.

 This mentorship is being offered by ALTA in partnership with Amazon Crossing.